Leannald13/houseofcakes/README.md

 ### User Stories

 As a user of this platform I will be able to:
--	Register on the account but adding my email address, username and password.
+-	Register on the account by adding my email address, username and password.
 -	Login with my username/email and password.
 -	Log out.
 -	I will be able to search for what I want using the search bar which will show results from both the title of the cake and the description of the cake.
 -	I will be able to browse all products available.
 -	I will be able to find out more about each product but clicking on the ‘find out more’ button.
--	I will be able to add cakes to a shopping cart and I will be able to see how many items I have in my cart by looking at the navigation bar which tells me my items have been added.
+-	I will be able to add cakes to a shopping cart and I will be able to see how many items I have in my cart by looking at the navigation bar which tells me my items have been added to the cart.
--	From the page (product_detail.html) I will be able to go use the ‘back’ button to browse more cakes and I will also be able to proceed to checkout.
+-	From the page (product_detail.html) I will be able to use the ‘back’ button to browse more cakes and I will also be able to proceed to checkout.
 -	The checkout page will allow me to amend the number of items in my cart by increasing or decreasing.
 -	I will see my order items at the top of the checkout page and I will be able to input my delivery details and card details.
 My payment will be processed when I press the ‘submit’ button.
 -	I will be able to leave a review/comment on the cakes I have purchased on the product_detail.html page.